 Denmark is a popular country for European students because it offers free tuition at high standards.
 Non-European international students pay up to 16,000 euros per year.

-From summer 2017 onwards, Finland will charge tuition fees to non-European students.
+Since summer 2017, universities in Finland have been charging tuition fees to non-European students.
 The costs are set by the universities and range between 5,000 and 20,000 euros per year.
 Citizens from the European Union and EEA continue to study for free in Finland.
+Read more about tuition fees in Finland.

 With world-class education, and more and more Bachelor and Master programmes offered in English, France attracts a large number of international students every year.
 Aside from a negligible registration fee, most public universities in France do not charge any tuition fee.
 Vive la France!